 Increase awareness and build capacity on existing cooperation mechanisms in order to make them easier to understand and engage with.

-Promote establishment of regional e-government Councils composed of heads of e-government programs in order to provide a platform for cooperation and exchange of know-how and expertise.

 Develop a cross-border Internet Exchange Points (IXP) to foster regional integration of IXPs and service the region with a view to help lower the cost of internet traffic.

 Encourage regional collaboration on the Peaceful Use of Outer Space

+Cooperation and funding should be made unconditionally with transparency and respecting the priorities of the States concerned; in view of the development of ICTs, private foreign investment and other forms of financing alone cannot be the answer to funding needs, or replace the essential role of Official Development Assistance (ODA).

 Development and measurement of ICT indicators